Skip to content

 • y (int) - text row position

 • fg (Display.Color) - text foreground colour.
-Default is Display.WHITE
+Default is display.WHITE

 • bg (Display.Color) - text background colour.
-Default is Display.BLACK
+Default is display.BLACK

-display.text("Pibody", 50, 50, font = font_bold)
+display.text("PiBody", 50, 50, font = font_bold) # PiBody

 .clear()